darkstarworks/TrialChamberPro/docs/configuration/config.yml.md

 Kill ALL mobs in the chamber, even those not from spawners (like player pets).
 Usually `false` to avoid accidents.

+### `reset-trial-spawners`
+**Default:** `true`

+**CRITICAL for trial key drops!** Reset trial spawner state when the chamber resets.
+This clears the spawner's internal tracking of which players have completed it.

+{% hint style="warning" %}
+**Why this matters:** Trial spawners store which players have "completed" them.
+Without clearing this data, spawners won't spawn mobs or drop keys for returning players.
+This setting ensures spawners work like vanilla after each reset.
+{% endhint %}

+**Vanilla behavior when enabled:**
+- Spawners forget which players completed them
+- Players can reactivate spawners after chamber reset
+- Spawners drop trial keys (50% chance per player) when all mobs are defeated

+Set to `false` if you want spawners to permanently remember who completed them (not recommended).

 ### `reset-ominous-spawners`
 **Default:** `true`